alesimoes/hexagonal-clean-architecture/README.md

 EventPublisher.cs using kakfa.

 ## Application Layer
-The application layer is the layer responsible for connecting the inputs and outputs to the outside world.
+The application layer is responsible for connecting the inputs and outputs to the outside world.
 This connection is made through the ports.
 Use Cases are the ones who orchestrate the business rules within the application layer.